Sophia Yan is an award-winning senior foreign correspondent for the Telegraph, based in Istanbul.

 Sophia’s unique journalism-music blend landed her on The Loop HK’s “30 under 30” list in 2016, and her dedication to performing tango music was featured on CNN Español.

 She graduated in 2009 from Oberlin College and Conservatory of Music with a B.A. in English, with Honors, and a B.Mus. in piano performance.
-She is also a certified yoga instructor.
+She is a certified yoga instructor specializing in therapeutic approaches for trauma survivors and people with terminal illnesses or chronic health issues.